DFHack/dfhack/docs/Compile.rst

   Most other CMake settings can be changed by running ``cmake`` again, but the generator cannot be changed after ``cmake`` has been run without creating a new build folder.
 Do not forget to specify this option.

+  CMake versions 3.6 and older, and possibly as recent as 3.9, are known to produce project files with dependency cycles that fail to build (see :issue:`1369`).
+Obtaining a recent version of CMake is recommended, either from `cmake.org <https://cmake.org/download/>`_ or through a package manager.
+See the sections below for more platform-specific directions for installing CMake.

 Build type
 ----------